 September 2-3, 2019 at International Water Management Institute Headquarters in Colombo, Sri Lanka.
-Organised by Wetlands International South Asia in collaboration with the International Water Management Institute and Department of Wildlife and Conservation, Government of Sri Lanka, the overarching aim of the meeting was to identify specific capacity development and knowledge needs, collaborating on which we can create an enabling environment for the wise use of wetlands in South Asia, and mechanisms for enhancing learning and experience sharing within the region.
+Organised by Wetlands International South Asia in collaboration with the International Water Management Institute and Department of Wildlife and Conservation.
+Government of Sri Lanka, the overarching aim of the meeting was to identify specific capacity development and knowledge needs, collaborating on which can create an enabling environment for the wise use of wetlands in South Asia, and mechanisms for enhancing learning and experience sharing within the region.

-Nominees of Ramsar Focal Points from India, Sri Lanka, Bhutan, Nepal and Bangladesh, along with officials of Wetlands International South Asia, International Water Management Institute, the World Bank Sri Lanka Office, and Global Water Partnership attended the two-day meeting.
+Nominees of Ramsar Focal Points from India.
+Sri Lanka, Bhutan, Nepal and Bangladesh, along with officials of Wetlands International South Asia, International Water Management Institute, the World Bank Sri Lanka Office, and Global Water Partnership attended the two-day meeting.

 The roundtable participants agreed on the need for establishment of a South Asia Regional Forum for Wetlands under the aegis of Ramsar Convention.
 Wetlands International South Asia was encouraged to develop a proposal for consideration as a Ramsar Regional Initiative, with due consultation and approval of all Ramsar Focal Points of the region.
-The purpose of the regional initiative would be to support the implementation of Ramsar Convention by building capacity, regional exchange, and sharing best practices development of a roster of wetlands expert in the region; and, and lessons learnt.
-The platform could also monitoring of Ramsar Sites and other collation of case studies and best practices capacity development of wetlands managers.
+The purpose of the regional initiative would be to support the implementation of Ramsar Convention by building capacity, regional exchange, and sharing best practices and lessons learnt.
+The platform could also support: